 The Type of Content You Will Be Displaying

 Other businesses use their signs to display real-time information, such as weather updates, traffic, and KPI dashboards.
-This type of information needs to be constantly updated, which can put more demand on the connectivity.

 For more dynamic content that requires ongoing uploads, a wired connection will provide a more reliable option.
 A Wi-Fi connection may not be able to offer the same speed, which can result in blank or frozen screens.
 To provide reliable performance for information that’s constantly changing, and to get the best ROI on your digital signage, consider investing in wired LAN.